Fudan-iGEM/2025-wiki/pages/inclusivity.md

 The *“Fingertip Warmth · Science in Healing Together”* art co-creation exhibition was not an isolated attempt, but rather an iteration and elevation of our previous cycle of **Visibility – Expression – Co-Creation**.

-In the first *visibility-focused* charity sale, by inviting patients to appear as “artists,” we discovered their **intersectional identities** beyond illness.
+In the [Art Pop-up and Co-creation Charity with EB Patients](https://2025.igem.wiki/fudan/inclusivity.html#_1-1-art-pop-up-and-co-creation-charity-with-eb-patients), by inviting patients to appear as “artists,” we discovered their **intersectional identities** beyond illness.
 After subsequent research and dialogue activities that promoted expression, we reflected on the shortcomings of our first visibility event.
 We realized the need to **increase the leadership of EB patients in activities**, transforming their stories into tangible, publicly impactful expressions.

 ---